 Fast Casual Restaurant Financial Model

 A fast casual restaurant should provide food in a short wait span, but it’s quality of food, ingredients, and experience is considered an upgrade from a fast food restaurant.
-The fast casual industry seems to be growing quickly.
 Meals usually cost between $7-$15.
 Chipotle, Five Guys, and Panera come to mind when thinking of restaurants in this category.
 Capacity for this model is similar to a fast food restaurant because customers typically order themselves; there is no server to seat them and place their order.
 They are typically open for lunch and dinner.
 For example 5 Guys is open from 11:00 am to 10:00 pm.
 This means it is open 11 hours, and say it can serve 50 customers every hour when it is busy, but it also would have slow hours.
 Using an estimate of 30 customers per hour, this means that ideally there would be 330 customers per day.
 However, to use a conservative estimate, I used 200 customers per day in my model.
 An average order of $11 is used in my projections too.
 These restaurants also have catering available too, which varies per restaurant.
 This revenue projection can be found with math similar to below:

 - Number of potential customers based on proximity= 10,000